Daredevil (Marvel Comics character): Creation

-Following the success of the Fantastic Four in 1961, demand for superheroes increased in the comic book market and Marvel Comics made an effort to create new characters to meet that demand.
+Following the success of the Fantastic Four in 1961, demand for superheroes increased in the comic book market, and Marvel Comics made an effort to create new characters to meet that demand.
 Stan Lee sought the creative input of Bill Everett, who had previously created Namor, and Jack Kirby, the co-creator of the Fantastic Four, the Avengers, and other well-known superheroes.
 Kirby and Everett co-designed Daredevil's original costume.
-Dartmouth professor Paul Young indicates that the basic concept of the character as a heroic blind vigilante is probably inspired by the symbol and motif of blind justice.
+Dartmouth professor Paul Young indicated that the basic concept of the character as a heroic blind vigilante is probably inspired by the symbol and motif of blind justice.
 Timothy D. Peters, a legal scholar, has also drawn attention to the recurring visual analogy with Lady Justice, the classical figure for the legal system.
-The character was generally considered second-string in Marvel's pantheon of heroes, and had low commercial viability for the first decade and a half of his existence, prior to Frank Miller's re-invention.
+Bill Everett's daughter, Wendy Everett, was legally blind and found that her senses of hearing were more finely attuned as a result; this family experience became an inspiration for Daredevil's hyper-senses.

+Prior blind characters in crime fiction and film included the British detective Max Carrados (created by Ernest Bramah) and the New York City detective Duncan Maclain (by Baynard Kendrick), who used their strong senses of hearing, touch, taste and smell to compensate for their lack of vision.